MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d11ddi_createcommandlist.md

 ### -param Arg4

-## -returns
+## -remarks

-None

 The driver can use the <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/d3d10umddi/nc-d3d10umddi-pfnd3d10ddi_seterror_cb">pfnSetErrorCb</a> callback function to set an error code.
-For more information about setting error codes, see the following Remarks section.

-## -remarks

 The driver is only required to implement <b>CreateCommandList</b> if the driver supports the D3D11DDICAPS_COMMANDLISTS_BUILD_2 capability that can be returned in the <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/d3d10umddi/ns-d3d10umddi-d3d11ddi_threading_caps">D3D11DDI_THREADING_CAPS</a> structure from a call to the <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/d3d10umddi/nc-d3d10umddi-pfnd3d10_2ddi_getcaps">GetCaps(D3D10_2)</a> function.